softika/gopherizer/README.md

 ```
 ##### AppConfig

-AppConfig is basic config of the application such as the name, environment and version.
-These are usually used for
+AppConfig provides essential application settings, including the name, environment, and version.
+These settings are typically used for observability,
-observability such that we can discern the versions of the service and the environment it is running in.
+allowing us to identify the service version and the environment in which it is running.

 ### Adding new migration file